jony255/libSSD1306/README.md

 <a id="documenting_commands_ord_with_arguments"></a>
 #### Documenting commands or'd with arguments

-The last class of commands will be annotated in the generated documentation as `OR'd arguments`.
-The annotations will describe what the arguments are and their position in the command.
+The last class of commands are annotated in the generated documentation as `OR'd arguments`.
+The annotations describe what the arguments are and their position in the command.
 The format of the doxygen alias to generate said documentation is as follows:

 ```